Digity101/Valeria/README.md

 Currently Valeria is a static site, so you just need to host those static files.
 You can run `npm run serve-dist` to host it locally.
 Valeria is probably available in https://localhost:4800

 ### Development
-Developers can run `npm run dev` to autocompile on each typescript and sass change and to serve ./bin to https://localhost:4800
+Developers can rundklfkladlfahdl;fhald `npm run dev` to autocompile on each typescript and sass change and to serve ./bin to https://localhost:4800

 ## Usage